 Preventive Dentistry Can Reduce Your Risk of Cavities and More

 Proper dental care requires routine cleanings and exams in addition to regular at-home oral hygiene.
 At Dearborn Family Dentistry, our doctors use modern techniques and cutting-edge technology during every biannual visit.
 In this way, Drs.
-Mark Luria, Mohanad Ballani, and Rena Allswang can help you and your loved ones maintain the best possible oral health.
-Thanks to preventive dentistry at our Livonia, MI, practice, we can often lower your risk for cavities, gum disease, and tooth loss.
+Mark Luria and Rena Allswang can help you and your loved ones maintain the best possible oral health.
+Thanks to preventive dentistry at our Dearborn, MI, practice, we can often lower your risk for cavities, gum disease, and tooth loss.
 When these conditions do occur, we can treat them in the early stages, providing more conservative care to protect your smile.
 As a true family practice, we understand the particular dental needs for patients of all ages and offer appropriate, customized treatments.

 At-Home Dental Care